QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 - The Bass diffusion model is widely used in innovation diffusion research, and ABMs offer advantages for modeling innovation diffusion compared to traditional aggregate approaches.
-- KISS and UML enhance ABM modeling by emphasizing simplicity and abstraction, respectively.
 - Influencers and opinion leaders play a key role in information dissemination, and network structure and node heterogeneity significantly impact diffusion processes.
 Influencers mean they have more connections in the social network.
 - Network topological structure, node heterogeneity, and opinion leaders are important factors in information diffusion, and ABMs can capture these dynamics effectively.
+- The main limitation of ABM is that its modeling process requires strong theoretical support and model verification is often challenging.
+In contrast, although the Bass diffusion model can effectively describe macro market changes, it is difficult to capture the heterogeneity and micro dynamics of individual behavior.

 == Statement of research objectives <label:questions>

-This study is based on the theoretical foundation of the Bass diffusion model and combines the Agent-Based Modeling method to simulate the market diffusion process.
-The Bass model provides us with a theoretical framework to describe the diffusion process of innovative products in the market, which takes into account the role of external influences (such as advertising) and internal influences (such as word of mouth) on potential adopters.
-ABM allows us to simulate the behavior and interaction of individual consumers at the micro level, thereby exploring the various factors that affect the diffusion process at a more detailed scale.
+This study aims to build an innovative market diffusion simulation framework that integrates the theoretical foundation of the Bass diffusion model and the micro-simulation capabilities of Agent-Based Modeling (ABM).
+This integrated approach allows us to simulate the behaviors and interactions of individual consumers more finely while considering both external and internal influences.

-By combining the macro-forecasting capabilities of the Bass model with the micro-simulation advantages of ABM, this study aims to gain a more comprehensive and in-depth understanding of the diffusion dynamics of new products in the market.
-This approach allows us to consider factors such as individual differences, social network structure, and market heterogeneity while maintaining a grasp of overall market trends.
+Our model specifically introduces the key attribute of "influencer" to improve the representation of agent heterogeneity and more closely resemble the role distribution in real social networks.
+In addition, this study embeds agents in different types of network structures, aiming to deeply explore the impact of social network topology on the innovation diffusion process.
+Through this multi-dimensional modeling approach, we expect to be able to more comprehensively understand and predict the innovation diffusion dynamics in complex market environments.

 The following are our research proposals: